microsoft/llguidance/README.md

 To compute the set of tokens that match a string constraint, one needs go through all the possible tokens and apply the constraint.
 An efficient way to do this is walk a prefix tree (trie) of all tokens.
-This library implements this trie and exposes a way of filtering when provided with a constraints implementing the [following interface](core/src/toktree.rs):
+This library implements this trie and exposes a way of filtering when provided with a constraint implementing the [following interface](core/src/toktree.rs):

 ```rust